LouisDelbosc/Livres/PartOne.md

 $$argmax(a)$$ denotes the value of a at which the expression that follows is maximized Greedy action selection always exploits current knowledge to maximize immediate reward.

-A simple alternative is to behave greedily most of the time but every once in a while, say with small probability $$\epsilon$$, instead to select randomly from amongst all the actions with equal probability.
+A simple alternative is to behave greedily most of the time but every once in a while, say with small probability $$\epsilon$$, instead to select randomly from among all the actions with equal probability.
 We call it the *$$\epsilon$$-greedy* methods

 *Advantage*: